grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "What's left Hemi?"

 "We still have to charge the high and low pressure tank systems.
-It would be better to do that from the dock rather than from diesels while we're moving, if we can."
+It would be better to do that from the dock rather than from diesel while we're moving, if we can."

 Percy nodded.